The German Shepherd Husky mix is a striking blend of German Shepherd and Siberian Husky.

 To really get to know the Siberian Husky GSD mix, you need to start at the beginning.

-The Husky German Shepherd mix is a relatively recent combination.
+The Husky German Shepherd mix is quite a recent combination.

 And we can tell quite a lot about this cute cross by taking a look back in time at them.

-In 1899 a German called Max von Stephanitz met his vision of the perfect shepherd dog at a dog show, and was so impressed he bought it on the spot.
+In 1899 a German called Max von Stephanitz met his vision of the perfect shepherd dog at a dog show.
+He was so impressed he bought it on the spot.

 Previous attempts to categorize and standardize the different types of German shepherding dogs had already failed.

-So von Stephanitz and created a breed registry of his own and made his new dog the first entry.
+So von Stephanitz created a breed registry of his own.
+He made his new dog the first entry.